 Faculty Lending Policy

 Lending policies are designed to provide maximum use of the University's collection while simultaneously insuring its availability for all current and future generations of students, staff, and faculty.
 These policies also ensure that every campus borrower has equal access to individual items and that items not being used by some are on the shelf ready for you to find.
-Checking IDs and requiring you to renew and return items helps to protect the collection.
+Checking identification and requiring you to renew and return items helps to protect the collection.

 Books, CD-ROMs, Government Documents: 16 weeks.
 The catalog indicates which are for "Library Use Only."